 Barrier #3: Training

-Whether it’s making changes to an existing system or rolling out a new one, properly trained employees can become your best advocates for your new safety culture.
+Whether it’s making changes to an existing system or rolling out a new one, properly trained employees can become the best advocates for your new safety culture.
 Be prepared to invest time and money in training and retaining your team members, and allow them to use their expert knowledge to lead the success of a new safety management system.

 Also remember to account for the time it takes to train team members, change old habits, answer questions, and make adjustments.
 Address any fears or frustrations as your employees are learning, and make sure their responsibilities are evenly distributed.